 - First, you'll need to get the paper plates.
-You can pick them up at any local grocery store.
+The Food Bank has a limited number of plates to give away.
+To have plates sent to you, please contact Julie Sexton at jsexton@gsfb.org or (207) 7823554 ext.
+1164.
+Otherwise, you can pick up paper plates at any local grocery store.
 Perhaps your local grocery store would be willing to donate a box of plates to the campaign.
 The more the better! - Next, you'll have to schedule a time when clients have an opportunity to write their own message on the plates.
 Many food pantries & meal sites have carved out times during food distribution days, community meals, or child feeding programs. - Develop questions to engage clients and get them thinking about hunger in their community.
 You will be asking them to use the plates to tell their story in response to specific questions. - Sample questions: - i.
 "What would you like your elected officials to know about hunger?" - ii.
 "How have recent economic conditions affected you and your family?" - iii.
-"How is the food you receive important to you and your family?" - iv.
+"How is the food you receive important to you and your family?"

+- iv.
 "Why do you come to the food pantry?" - v.
-"What would happen if the help (food, SNAP benefits, etc.) you receive was cut?"
+"What would happen if the help (food, SNAP benefits, etc.) you receive was cut?" - vi.

-- vi.
 "Do you have a message of hope for the future or thoughts about a future without hunger?" - Be sure to tag the back of every plate with your agency name so we can keep track of where the plates come from.